Dell Inspiron 16 Plus 7620 Review (i7-12700H, RTX 3060)

 Battery and Charging

 In terms of battery, the Inspiron 16 Plus 7620 is equipped with a 6-cell 86Wh battery.
 On teardown, it can be seen that it covers a large area on the motherboard.
-Further, the actual image of the battery has revealed some primary info.
+Further, the actual image of the battery revealed some primary information.
 The battery is a Li-ion battery carrying a capacity of 7167mAh.
-Additionally, it carries the model number: 69KF2; the same battery has been used with Dell’s previous business segment notebooks.
+Additionally, it carries model number: 69KF2; the same battery has been used with Dell’s previous business segment notebooks.
 With this large capacity, the user can quickly get a more extended battery backup during gaming or even longer during normal usage.
 In addition to a large battery, the laptop comes with a 130W AC Adapter out of the box.

 CPU